6.1. Creating and Deleting Kubernetes Clusters¶

 It is also required that the network where you create a Kubernetes cluster does not overlap with these default networks:

-In the Cluster section, select a Kubernetes version, enter a cluster name, and select an SSH key.
+Enter the cluster name, and then select a Kubernetes version and an SSH key.

 In the Network section, select a network that will interconnect the Kubernetes nodes in the cluster.
 If you select a virtual network, decide whether you need access to your Kubernetes cluster via a floating IP address: